 If no localizing findings are present, healthy people with acute fever and only nonspecific findings (eg, malaise, generalized aches) most likely have a self-limited viral illness, unless a history of exposure to infected contacts (including a new, unprotected sexual contact), to disease vectors, or in an endemic area (including recent travel) suggests otherwise.

 Patients with significant underlying disorders are more likely to have an occult bacterial or parasitic infection.
 Injection drug users and patients with a prosthetic heart valve may have endocarditis.
-Immunocompromised patients are predisposed to infection caused by certain microorganisms (see Table 1: Biology of Infectious Disease: Some Causes of Acute Fever).
+Immunocompromised patients are predisposed to infection caused by certain microorganisms (see see Some Causes of Acute Fever).

 Drug fever (with or without rash) is a diagnosis of exclusion, often requiring a trial of stopping the drug.
 One difficulty is that if antibiotics are the cause, the illness being treated may also cause fever.
 Sometimes a clue is that the fever and rash begin after clinical improvement from the initial infection and without worsening or reappearance of the original symptoms (eg, in a patient being treated for pneumonia, fever reappears without cough, dyspnea, or hypoxia).

 Testing depends on whether localized findings are present.